-The Cultural Arts and Diversity (CAD) Resource Center strives to enhance the cultural climate of the University of California, Santa Cruz, and its surrounding communities by first, celebrating diversity.
-We work to foster the spirit of unity between cultures by providing outlets for the creative talents of the members of various cultural backgrounds through a series of lectures, presentations, workshops and productions.
-By gaining access to resources and services that support these endeavors, we strive to provide cultural awareness and diversity, build collaborative partnerships and community outreach, enhance retention and recruitment efforts, and provide opportunities for leadership and educational development.
-Our resource center, among many other things, houses two student-based theatrical organizations, four academic courses, professional quality student productions, a series of lectures and workshops, two outreach teams and a series of professional productions.
-These services are available year around, working to provide our community with art, culture and most of all, diverse education.
+The Cultural Arts and Diversity Resource Center (CADrc) enhances the cultural climate of the University of California, Santa Cruz, and its surrounding communities by first, celebrating diversity.
+Through our access to resources and services we provide cultural awareness and diversity, build collaborative partnerships and community outreach, enhance retention, recruit, and provide opportunities for leadership and educational development.
+Our resource center houses two student-led theatres that put on quality productions, four academic courses, a series of lectures and workshops, two outreach teams, and hosts professional productions.
+These services are available year round and provide our community with art, culture, and diverse education.

 The Cultural Arts and Diversity Resource Center enhances the cultural climate of the University of California, Santa Cruz and surrounding communities by celebrating diversity.
 We foster the spirit of unity between cultures by providing outlets for the creative talents of all cultural backgrounds through student productions of professionally and student-written plays.
 We support these endeavors with funds from Measure 49, providing cultural awareness and diversity, collaborative partnerships, community outreach, retention and recruitment of people of color, and opportunities for leadership and educational development.